-Former captain of the Australian Men’s Sevens rugby team and recent Charles Sturt University (CSU) alumni, Ed Jenkins, is set to return to CSU to coach our rugby women’s sevens team ahead of the UniSport Nationals, Division 1.
+Former captain of the Australian Men’s Sevens rugby team and recent Charles Sturt University alumnus, Ed Jenkins, is set to return to the university to coach our rugby women’s sevens team ahead of the UniSport Nationals, Division 1.

-As the most capped Sevens player and longest serving representative, Ed will be accompanied at the Nationals by CSU Bathurst student and Bathurst Mitchell women’s 10s rugby coach, Dom Huggett.
+As the most capped Sevens player and longest serving representative, Ed will be accompanied at the Nationals by Charles Sturt Bathurst student and Bathurst Mitchell women’s 10s rugby coach, Dom Huggett.

 “It’s exciting to be able to partner with the university in a different capacity,” Ed told Insight.
 “It gives me the opportunity to pass on my knowledge as a player to the next aspiring generation who one day might be lucky enough to represent their country.”

-Former captain of the Australian Men’s Sevens rugby team and CSU alumni.
+Former captain of the Australian Men’s Sevens rugby team and Charles Sturt alumnus.

-Why did you decide to study with a regional uni and what made you choose CSU?
+Why did you decide to study with a regional uni and what made you choose Charles sturt?

-Could you tell us about your background and what led to you choosing CSU’s Graduate Certificate in Commerce?
-Have you done any previous study with CSU?
+Could you tell us about your background and what led to you choosing the Graduate Certificate in Commerce?

 While I found playing professional rugby and juggling studies difficult at times, I knew that completing further study was very important.
 I had completed a business diploma and was looking to advance this with more studies, and the Graduate Certificate in Commerce appealed to me as I could turn it into an MBA.
-I hadn’t done any previous study with CSU but the fact I could study online was the deciding factor.
+The fact I could study online was the deciding factor.

 What do you hope to achieve in your industry and how do you want to make your next move count?